 Typically, at the end of a solar facility's life, the entire facility is decommissioned, and the land is returned to its previous condition.
 Decommissioning would include the removal of aboveground and below-ground equipment, electrical wiring, concrete pads, storage areas, and additional appurtenances.
-Most of the materials and equipment would be recycled; however, some hazardous materials would need to be disposed of according to applicable regulations.
-Solar panels can contain metals, such as cadmium and lead, that are harmful to human health and the environment at high levels (USEPA 2021c).
 The solar panels could be considered hazardous waste under RCRA when discarded if they exhibit the characteristic of toxicity (USEPA 2021c).
 Regulatory exclusions may apply to solar panels that are recycled.
 MS Solar 7 would work to locate a facility to recycle the solar panels.
 Materials that cannot be recycled would be disposed of at appropriate facilities in accordance with federal, state, and local laws and regulations.

 Some batteries exhibit hazardous characteristics and would be considered hazardous waste when disposed.
 RCRA regulations for managing batteries characterized as hazardous waste would apply to energy storage system batteries.
 MS Solar 7 has not selected the type of BESS for the Project.
-Most energy storage systems throughout the U.S. that are 1 MW or greater in capacity use Li-ion batteries (EIA 2021).
+Most energy storage systems throughout the US that are 1 MW or greater in capacity use Li-ion batteries (EIA 2021).
 Li-ion batteries have a typical lifespan of 7-10 years (NREL 2017), at which point they will only hold approximately 70 percent of their initial amount of energy.
 MS Solar 7 would decide if replacing batteries to maintain the storage capacity would be beneficial over the operating life of the Project.
 When discarded, energy storage system batteries (other than lead acid batteries) that exhibit hazardous characteristics could be managed under Mississippi Universal Waste requirements (40 CFR 273, Mississippi Administrative Code Rule 11-3-1.21).